fernando-mc/redmondpython.com/content/lectures/onboarding.md

 1. Open a terminal or command prompt like you did in the previous section.
 2. Type `python` and hit **ENTER**.

-Your prompt should look something like:
+Your prompt should look something like (if you don't, let a TA know):
 ```
 Python 3.6.4 (default, Jan  3 2018, 12:27:09)
 [GCC 4.2.1 Compatible Apple LLVM 9.0.0 (clang-900.0.39.2)] on darwin